 Compliance with and enforcement of family law parenting orders

-There is a need for empirical research to develop a greater understanding of the enforcement regime in the Family Law Act 1975 (Cth) and the factors that do or do not support compliance with parenting orders.
-Should reform of the enforcement regime be implemented, this project would also provide baseline evidence against which the impact of any reforms could be measured.
+This project addressed the gap in empirical research by developing a greater understanding of the enforcement regime contained in the Family Law Act 1975 (Cth) and the factors that do or do not support compliance with parenting orders.
+During the course of this research, a new court structure took effect, replacing two separate courts with the Federal Circuit and Family Court of Australia.
+A new National Contravention List designed to triage and assess contravention matters was also introduced.
+Should further reform of the enforcement regime be implemented, this project provides baseline evidence against which the impact of any reforms could be measured.

-This project will use mixed-method research aimed at examining compliance with parenting orders and the operation of the enforcement regime.
-To address these research aims, the proposed research is intended to generate empirical evidence to address the following key issues:
+This project used mixed methods to examine compliance with parenting orders and the operation of the enforcement regime.
+The research generated empirical evidence about the following key issues:

-- The extent to which penalties are effective at reducing non-compliance and whether, where there are ongoing concerns about family violence, they deter contraventions or inhibit parties in seeking court protection.
+- the extent to which penalties are effective at reducing non-compliance and whether, where there are ongoing concerns about family violence, they deter protective non-compliance or inhibit parties in seeking court protection.

-The collection and analysis of data from a sample of court files involving contravention applications in selected registries of the Family Court of Australia and the Federal Circuit Court of Australia.
+collection and analysis of data from a sample of court files and published and unpublished judgements involving contravention applications in selected registries of the Family Court of Australia and the Federal Circuit Court of Australia.

-the collection and analysis of data about parents’ views and experiences through an online survey of separated parents who have obtained parentings orders (either by judicial determination or by consent) in the five years preceding the survey.
+collection and analysis of data about parents’ views and experiences through an online survey of separated parents who had obtained parentings orders (either by judicial determination or by consent) in the five years preceding the survey.

-The collection and analysis of data from the range of family law system professionals to assess the influence of professional practices, and systemic and legislative factors that influence the operation of the enforcement regime.
+collection and analysis of data from a range of family law system professionals to assess the influence of professional practices and examine systemic and legislative factors that influence the operation of the enforcement regime.

 Dr Rae Kaspiew, Australian Institute of Family Studies